yfyaun/Predictive-T2U-Association-ISAC/README.md

    ```
    run('result_visualization.m')
    ```
-   This will generate figures showing tracking performance, achievable rates, and cumulative distribution functions.
+   This will generate figures in the paper, showing tracking performance (Fig. 4), achievable rates (Fig. 5), and cumulative distribution functions (Fig. 6).

 ## Directory Structure